Dimbulah, Queensland: Amenities

 The Mareeba Shire operates a public library at Shire Hall at the corner of Raleigh Street and Burke Development Road.

 The Dimbulah branch of the Queensland Country Women's Association meets at the QCWA Hall at 22 Brickley Street.

 St Anthony's Catholic Church is in Raleigh Street.
 It is within the Dimbulah Parish of the Roman Catholic Diocese of Cairns which is administered from the Atherton parish.

-Accommodation is available at the town's caravan park or the Junction Hotel.

-As at 2021, the town's retail facilities include a Bendigo Community Bank with 24-hour ATM, Australia Post office, Dimbulah Chemist, Dimbulah Health & Beauty, Camp 64 Museum Cafe, Junction Hotel, bakery, butcher, TGT hardware store, mini mart, One Stop convenience store and two petrol stations.